 FALL SEMESTER

-PHTH 505 Gross Anatomy (4.5 cr hrs) This lecture and dissection/pro-section-based course integrates Doctoral Physical Therapy and Osteopathic Medicine students.
-The content is divided into four units, based on regional anatomy: back, upper limb, lower limb, and thorax.
-Lectures on fundamental radiological anatomy related to the area under study occurs near the end of each unit.
+PHTH 505 Gross Anatomy (4 cr hrs) This lecture and dissection/pro-section-based course integrates Doctoral Physical Therapy and Osteopathic Medicine students.
+The content is divided into three units, based on regional anatomy: back, upper limb, and lower limb.
+Lectures on fundamental radiological anatomy related to the area under study occur near the end of each unit.
 Basic neuroanatomy is integrated throughout the course as a precursor to PHTH 506 Applied Neuroscience.
 This course provides the student with a solid knowledge base in gross, neurologic, and radiologic anatomy.
 The regional anatomic presentations are essential for preparing healthcare professions to integrate patient presentation for application of clinical differential diagnosis and treatment imperative as an effective doctoral physical therapist practitioner.
 (2 hr lect/4 hr lab)

 SPRING SEMESTER

 PHTH 501 Foundations of Clinical Practice II (3.5 cr hrs) This course is a continuation of PHTH 500 with further application of physical therapy examination, evaluation, and treatment skills commonly used in physical therapy practice.
-Instruction will include, the integumentary screen, application of personal protective equipment, advanced transfer techniques, functional balance testing, basic heat/cold interventions including ultrasound.
-Additionally, students will be introduced to components and prescriptions of therapeutic exercise and movement-based intervention.
-A combination of lecture, laboratory, small group, case-based learning, with reinforcement and practice of learned skills through the use of the standardized patient (SP) will enhance student learning.
-Students will encounter acute and chronic problems in diverse patient centered cases and apply their movement science knowledge to promote readiness for clinical education.
+Instruction will include the integumentary screen, advanced transfer techniques, gait training with assistive devices, functional balance testing, and soft tissue mobilization.
+Additionally, students will be introduced to components and prescriptions of therapeutic exercise, movement-based intervention, and inpatient management.
+This course will build on defensible documentation taught in PHTH 500 utilizing the patient/client management model with appropriate medical terminology reflecting the International Classification of Functioning, Disability and Health (ICF) model.
+A combination of lecture, laboratory, small group discussion, and case-based learning will enhance student learning.
+Students will encounter acute and chronic problems in diverse patient-centered cases and apply their movement science knowledge to promote readiness for clinical education.
 Concepts of empathic communication and cultural humility will be reinforced.
 (2 hr lect/3 hr lab)

-PHTH 516 Applied Pathophysiology (3 cr hrs) The second course of the pathophysiology sequence will build upon the foundations taught in PHTH 515.
-Students will discern the impact of pathophysiologic conditions related to the following systems: cardiovascular, pulmonary, lymphatic, endocrine, gastrointestinal, renal, urogenital, hematologic, neurological, integumentary, and reproductive.
-Various diseases and their incidence, etiology, pathogenesis, and clinical manifestations will continue to be covered specific to each system.
+PHTH 515 Applied Pathophysiology I (4) The foundation of basic histology and cell function will be used to promote the study of pathophysiology’s disruption of homeostasis and the impact on movement systems, the cornerstone of physical therapy practice.
+In the first course of the pathophysiology sequence, students will discern the impact of pathophysiologic conditions related to the following systems: musculoskeletal, cardiovascular, pulmonary, lymphatic, endocrine, gastrointestinal, genital and reproductive, renal and urologic, hematologic, immune, and integumentary.
+Various diseases and their incidence, etiology, pathogenesis, and clinical manifestations will be covered specific to each system.
 Discussions will include genetic factors and their influence on risk, progression, outcomes, and response to rehabilitation interventions.
-Medical, surgical, and rehabilitation management of specific conditions is also explored.
-(3 hr lect)
+Medical, surgical, and rehabilitation management of specific conditions are also explored.
+(4 hr lect)

-PHTH 543 Integrated Rural Clinical Outreach I (1.5 cr hrs) This experiential service-learning course is designed to engage students in analyzing healthcare access through a community needs assessment, health literacy instruction, social determinates of health, and interprofessional clinical practice in rural and medically underserved areas.
-Students will develop an understanding of the demographics, economics, and structure of the rural healthcare delivery system in America, with a concentration to the diverse population found in the Northwest.
-Additionally, current Federal and state health policy will be examined with special attention on reports from the Center for Rural Affairs and reform legislation addressed by the U.S. Congress and the White House.
+PHTH 543 Rural Integrated Clinical Experience I (1.5 cr hrs) This experiential service-learning course is designed to engage students in analyzing healthcare access through community needs assessment, health literacy instruction, social determinants of health, and interprofessional clinical practice in rural and medically underserved areas.
+Students will develop an understanding of the demographics, economics, and structure of the rural healthcare delivery system in America, with a concentration on the diverse population found in the Northwest.
+Additionally, current Federal and state health policy will be examined with special attention on reports from the Center for Rural Affairs and reform legislations addressed by the U.S. Congress and the White House.
 Primary, secondary, and tertiary care models will be discussed with emphasis on medical screening, referrals, interprofessional collaborative practice, and physical therapist scope of practice.
 Students will work under the direction of licensed physical therapy faculty at various community rural health care facilities.
-(0.5 hr lect/2 hr lab/clinic)
+(0.5 hr lect/2 hr lab/ clinic)

 Year 2